 What's a beginner's guide without an infographic, so of course my beginner's guide for paraeducators had to include one.
 Enjoy!

 Step 1: Know why you want to be a paraeducator.
 This career path is not for everyone.
-Some of the children paras work with do things that may offend you, physically hurt, and send you crying home or to the urgent care and fall in love with them only to let them go.
+Some of the children paras work with do things that may offend you, physically hurt you, and send you crying home or to the urgent care, and fall in love with them only to let them go.
 This is not for the faint of heart.
 Therefore, in times like these, you need to remember your why.

-Step 3: Visit your State’s Department of Education.
+Step 3: Visit your State's Department of Education.
 Review any prerequisites your state requires for employment.
-Remember that little search bar is your friend!
+Remember that little search bar is your friend, input paraeducator license and go from them. !
 For example, I had to submit a copy of my identification, my high school diploma, and my degree to the Illinois State Board of Education.
 I submitted mine through email.
 You may mail or fax as well.
 You also may have to pay an application fee.
 I had to pay a reinstatement fee of $20 for my credentials when I went back to work after taking a few years off to stay home with my little ones.
-Again, please check the requirements of your state’s department of education!
+Again, please check the requirements of your state's department of education!
 It may take 2-6 weeks for you to receive your credentials.

-Step 4: Build your Resume and Cover letter, contact References, and request a letter of recommendation while you wait for your license.
+Step 4: Start the employment process.
+Build your Resume and Cover letter, contact References, and request a letter of recommendation while you wait for your license.
 Research the school districts near you by visiting their websites and clicking on their employment tab.
 See what is available.
 Consider your preferences.
 Do you want elementary, middle school, or high school?
 Are you bilingual?
-Do you want to be a 1:1, media aide or somewhere in between?
+Do you want to be a 1:1, media aide, or somewhere in between?
 See what is available and excites you!